List of Chicago Fire characters: Darren Ritter

-Firefighter Candidate Darren Ritter (season 9 – present; recurring seasons 7–8) is currently a firefighter candidate at Firehouse 51, currently assigned to Engine Company 51.
-He was previously the candidate for Engine 37, but was kicked out of his firehouse after freezing up on an apartment fire call.
+Firefighter Darren Ritter (season 9 – present; recurring seasons 7–8) is a firefighter candidate at Firehouse 51, assigned to Engine Company 51.
+He was previously the candidate for Engine 37 but was kicked out of his firehouse after freezing up on an apartment fire call.
 He is sent to the "floater pool", where he took temporary assignments before initially resigning.
 He is offered a second chance by Mouch and assigned to Engine 51 under Herrmann after Herrmann kicks a firefighter off Engine.
 He owns a Dalmatian named Tuesday, who hangs around the firehouse when Ritter is unable to find someone to watch her while he is on shift.
 It is revealed that he became a firefighter because of his uncle, a New York firefighter who was working on 9/11.
 In "Make This Right", he tries to get Mouch and Otis to make amends after Mouch gets sick of Otis' old man jokes, even going as far as wearing a tacky costume in Molly's to help bring them together before Herrmann tells them to make up.
 In "Move a Wall", he injures his shoulder on a call after a car runs over a hose he was carrying, leading to Casey berating Herrmann.
 He is shown to be adept at picking up signs of depression, noticing that a retiring firefighter was showing signs of depression before others noticed.
 He later revealed that his firefighter uncle ended up committing suicide after retiring, showing signs of depression.
 In the season 8 premiere, "Sacred Ground", he is chastised by Herrmann after disobeying the latter's order to escape from the mattress fire that had later taken the life of Otis and is later transferred to Truck 81 at Herrmann's request.
 When Ritter goes to apologize to Herrmann, Herrmann reveals that he is not mad that Ritter disobeyed his command as it probably meant that he wasn't a good enough lieutenant to him.
 Herrmann also reveals that he will transfer Ritter back to Engine 51 when Casey finds the right firefighter to replace Otis.
 It is revealed in "A Real Shot in the Arm" that Ritter is gay, and seeing someone.
 In "Then Nick Porter Happened", his boyfriend Eric is introduced, where he is shown to be a travel agent helping Kidd plan a birthday trip for Severide.